rafaeldtx/logical-challenges/ruby/README.md

 - **Fizzbuzz Numbers** - This logical shows in range between 1 and 100, a message fizz, buzz or fizzbuzz instead of the number when could be divided by 3 and 5.

+- **Validate Delimiters** - This logical validates for delimiter opening and closing errors

 ## Number Type - How to run
 In terminal on this path folder just put:
 ```
 $ ruby receptionist.rb
 ```

 Nice!
-You're running the program.
+You're running the code.

 For now put in some number and you'll see if is an esoteric, prime or cetic number.
 That's it!
 Simple!